icons8/lunacy-docs/docs/basics.md

 ## [Frames](#frames)

-Frames are a special types of layers that work like containers for your designs.
+**Frames** are a special types of layers that work like containers for your designs.

 Using frames is optional, but they come in handy when you’re designing for a specific screen size or device.

-To create a frame, use the <a href="https://lunacy.docs.icons8.com/tools/#frame-tool" target="_blank">frame tool</a>.
-You can create a custom size frame or to select a preset from the right panel.
-This list features presets for popular devices, screen resolutions, and social media templates.
+Use the <a href="https://lunacy.docs.icons8.com/tools/#frame-tool" target="_blank">frame tool</a> to add frames to the canvas.
+You can create a custom size frame or to select a preset from the list in the right panel.
+The list features presets for popular devices, screen resolutions, and social media templates.

 <div class="callout callout--info">
     <p><strong>Note:</strong> You can also a <a href="https://lunacy.docs.icons8.com/basics/#adding-custom-presets" target="_blank">add your custom presets</a> to this list.</p>